dysmalpy/dysmalpy/docs/installation.rst

 To install Anaconda and all the relevant packages and dependencies, please follow the instructions at :ref:`Python Environment Setup<conda_install>`.

-After your anaconda installation is complete.
-You can download the latest ``dysmalpy`` package here: `tar.gz`_ | `zip`_ (current version: |release|).
+After (and only after) your anaconda installation is complete.
+You can download the latest ``dysmalpy`` package here: `tar.gz`_ | `zip`_
+(current version: |release|).

 .. _tar.gz: https://github.com/dysmalpy/dysmalpy/archive/refs/tags/v|release|.tar.gz

 .. _zip: https://github.com/dysmalpy/dysmalpy/archive/refs/tags/v|release|.zip

-From a terminal, change directories to where the package was downloaded
+From a terminal, change directories to where the package was downloaded, decompress it and navigate inside the directory with:

-To install Dysmalpy run:

-(Where N.N.N is the current version)

 .. code-block::

         tar zxvf dysmalpy-N.N.N.tar.gz
         cd dysmalpy-N.N.N

+(Where N.N.N is the current version)

 .. note::
     You can also clone the repository from GitHub with (make sure you have git installed with e.g. ``conda install git``):